charlesdeb/gcsd-poc/README.md

 1. `bin/ci` contains all the tests and checks for the app
 2. `tmp/test.log` will use the production logging format _not_ the development one.

+To run JS tests, you'll need Chromedriver running.
+Visit <https://googlechromelabs.github.io/chrome-for-testing/#stable> to get it.

 ## Production

 - All runtime configuration should be supplied in the UNIX environment
 - Rails logging uses lograge.
-- Deployed with fy.io.
+- Deployed with fly.io.
 To deploy:

 ```bash
 > flyctl deploy